Blocks and families for cyclotomic Hecke algebras: On Commutative Algebra

 \chapter{On Commutative Algebra}

-The first chapter contains some known facts and some new results on Commutative Algebra, which are presented here for the convenience of the reader.
-In the first section, we define the localization of a ring and give some main properties.
+The first chapter contains some known facts and some new results on Commutative Algebra.
+The former are presented here without their proofs (with the exception of Theorem $\ref{similitude}$) for the convenience of the reader.
+They are going to be crucial in the proofs of the results of Chapters $3$ and $4$.

+In the first section of this chapter, we define the localization of a ring and give some main properties.
 The second section is dedicated on integrally closed rings.
 We study particular cases of integrally closed rings, such as valuation rings, discrete valuation rings and Krull rings.
-We use their properties in order to obtain results on the divisibility of polynomials with coefficients in integrally closed rings.
-We state briefly some results on the completions of rings in $1.3$.
-In the fourth section, we introduce the notion of ``morphisms associated with monomials''.
-They are morphisms which allow us to pass from a Laurent polynomial ring $A$ in $m+1$ indeterminates to a Laurent polynomial ring $B$ in $m$ indeterminates, sending a specific monomial to $1$.
-Moreover, we prove (proposition $\ref{surjective is associated}$) that every surjective morphism from $A$ to $B$ which sends every indeterminate to a monomial is associated with a monomial.
-We call ``adapted morphisms'' the compositions of morphisms associated with monomials.
+We use their properties in order to obtain results on Laurent polynomial rings over integrally closed rings.
+We state briefly some results on the completions of rings in section $1.3$.
+In the fourth section, we introduce the notion of \emph{morphisms associated with monomials}.
+They are morphisms which allow us to pass from a Laurent polynomial ring $A$ in $m+1$ indeterminates to a Laurent polynomial ring $B$ in $m$ indeterminates, while sending a specific monomial to $1$.
+Moreover, we prove (Proposition $\ref{surjective is associated}$) that every surjective morphism from $A$ to $B$ which sends each indeterminate to a monomial is associated with a monomial.
+We call \emph{adapted morphisms} the compositions of morphisms associated with monomials.
 They play a powerful role in the proof of the main results of Chapters $3$ and $4$.
-Finally, in the last section of the first chapter, we give a criterion (proposition $\ref{second irreducible}$) for a polynomial to be irreducible in a Laurent polynomial ring with coefficients in a field.
+Finally, in the last section of the first chapter, we give a criterion (Theorem $\ref{second irreducible}$) for a polynomial to be irreducible in a Laurent polynomial ring with coefficients in a field.